amosproj/amos2021ws05-fin-prod-port-quick-check/README.md

 Welcome to the Financial Portfolio Quick Check repository.
 This repository contains the source code and the documentation of the Quick Check project.
 The student team is to develop a software which is helping consultants by evaluating financial products in terms of complexity and by other economical factors.
 This project is created in cooperation with the [BearingPoint GmbH](https://www.bearingpoint.com/en/).

+## Mission
+Our project mission is to provide a web application which allows structured data entry for financial products, comparison and evaluation among products and product variants as well as with source documents annotated visualization.
+The core feature of the software is a calculation of benchmarks regarding complexity combined with annotated result charts.
+To meet the objectives mentioned above, we will maintain a helpful and friendly team atmosphere.

 <!-- TABLE OF CONTENTS -->